dmollaaliod/abstractive_summarizer/README.md

 ## Related tutorial

 Much of the code in this repository is in TensorFlow's tutorial [Transformer Model for Language Understanding](https://www.tensorflow.org/tutorials/text/transformer).
-The tutorial has much detail and a must-read.
+The tutorial has much detail and is a must-read.

 # Transformers Explained